Valuative invariants for large classes of matroids: Introduction

 The following theorem, although elementary, lays a robust groundwork for our later constructions.

 \begin{teo} Let $\M$ be a matroid on $E$ having set of bases $\mathscr{B}$.
-If $A$ is a stressed subset, then $\widetilde{\mathscr{B}} = \mathscr{B}\sqcup \cusp(A)$ is the set of bases of a matroid $\widetilde{\M}$ on $E$. \end{teo}
+If $A$ is a stressed subset, then $\widetilde{\mathscr{B}} = \mathscr{B}\sqcup \cover(A)$ is the set of bases of a matroid $\widetilde{\M}$ on $E$. \end{teo}

 We call the resulting matroid $\widetilde{\M}$ a \emph{relaxation} of $\M$, and we denote it by $\Rel(\M,A)$.
-The above result is stated and proved as Theorem \ref{thm:generalized-relaxation}.
+The above result is stated and proved as Theorem~\ref{thm:generalized-relaxation}.
 This operation generalizes the classical circuit-hyperplane relaxation, which explains the terminology we use.
-Moreover, unlike the relaxation of stressed hyperplanes, it behaves well under dualization, and has reasonable counterpart operations in terms of the lattice of cyclic flats and, more importantly to our purposes, the base polytope.
+Moreover, unlike the relaxation of stressed hyperplanes studied in \cite{ferroni-nasr-vecchi}, it behaves well under dualization, and has reasonable counterpart operations in terms of the lattice of cyclic flats and, more importantly to our purposes, the base polytope.
 In Section \ref{sec:stressed-subsets-relaxations} we explore the interplay of this operation with other features of matroids.
-Furthermore, we introduce \emph{cuspidal matroids}.
 In a direct sum of two uniform matroids, the ground sets of each of the summands are stressed and therefore can be relaxed.
-We define:
+For fixed integer numbers $r,k,h,n$, we define the matroid:

 The indices $k$ and $n$ stand for the rank and the cardinality of $\LL_{r,k,h,n}$, whereas $r$ and $h$ are two additional parameters that correspond to the rank and the size of the subset we have relaxed to obtain $\LL_{r,k,h,n}$.
-The cuspidal matroid can be understood as the prototypical Schubert split matroid.
-Being informal, the cuspidal matroids are precisely the ``easy'' pieces that we will use to build up a hypersimplex, starting from the base polytope $\mathscr{P}(\M)$ of a connected split matroid~$\M$.
+We often refer to these matroids as ``cuspidal matroids''.
+They can be understood as the prototypical Schubert elementary split matroids (i.e., any matroid that is Schubert and elementary split is isomorphic to a cuspidal matroid).
+Being informal, these matroids are precisely the ``easy'' pieces that we add to build up a hypersimplex, starting from the base polytope $\mathscr{P}(\M)$ of an elementary split matroid~$\M$.

 In Section \ref{sec:large-classes} we use the notions of stressed subsets and relaxations to prove the following characterization.